 When you define a bookmark, you specify a name that is used by BIRT Dashboards to identify the bookmarked content.
+A bookmark created at the report section level, can be accessed in a report document file by BIRT Dashboards.

-To create a bookmark that is usable in BIRT Dashboards, the bookmark name must begin with a letter ([A-Zaz]) and may be followed by any number of letters, digits ([0-9]), hyphens ("-"), underscores (""), colons (":"), and periods (".").
+To create a bookmark that is usable in BIRT Dashboards, the bookmark name must begin with a letter ([A-Za-z]) and may be followed by any number of letters, digits ([0-9]), hyphens ("-"), underscores ("\"), colons (":"), and periods (".").
 Do not enclose the name in single or double quotation marks, or use spaces in the name.
 The letters in the name are case-sensitive.

-How to create a bookmark
+How to create a bookmark for a report table

-- Select the target report element for which you want to define a bookmark, such as the report table, or chart element, and choose Bookmark from the context menu. - 2 Bookmark appears, as shown in Figure 1-29.
+- 1 Select the target report element for which you want to define a bookmark, such as the report table, summary table or cross-tab element, and choose Bookmark from the context menu. - 2 Bookmark appears, as shown in Figure 1-29.
 In Enter Bookmark, type a name for the bookmark.
-Choose OK.